nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

 This is a guide to show how to use NEST Desktop with Insite.

-Insite is a recording backend module which is also integrated in NEST Simulator.
+Insite is a recording backend module which is also usable with NEST Simulator.
-Basically, with Insite neuronal or network activity can be observed during the simulation.
+Basically, with Insite, neuronal or network activity can be observed during the simulation.

 |br|

 .. note::
-   Simulation with Insite needs to be run with Insite docker images :bdg:`nest-module` and :bdg:`access-node`.
+   Simulations  with Insite need to be run with the Insite docker images :bdg:`nest-module` and :bdg:`access-node`.
    The best method is to use Docker Compose, which also deploys NEST Desktop and Insite.
    For more information, please read the :doc:`deployment guide of Insite </deployer/deploy-docker-compose-insite>`.